KelvinTegelaar/CIPP/docs/user/gettingstarted/postinstall/cleartokencache.md

 After first setup, or when renewing tokens you must clear the cache so the application can use the latest version of these tokens.

 :::tip
-Hosted clients can contact the helpdesk directly to clear their token cache, and do not need to do this themselves.
-It's important that you send an email noting you've entered your keys, or ran the wizard, and are ready for a token cache clear.
+Hosted clients can use the backend management system at management.cipp.app to execute a token cache clear.
 :::

 1. Go to Settings